YUVASHRI-25/Restaurant-sales-data-/README.md

-**📊 Sales Data Analysis**
+📊 Sales Data Analysis

-**📌 About**
+📌 About

-This project is based on a dataset Sales-Data-Analysis.csv, which is useful for practicing and applying key data science concepts such as:
+This project is based on a dataset Sales-Data-Analysis.csv, which is useful for practicing and applying key data science concepts:

 🧹 Data Cleaning (handling missing values, removing duplicates, formatting text)